Hao-Starrr/Hao-Starrr.github.io/_pages/projects.md

       1. State estimation: I implemented <strong>quaternion-based</strong> UKF and complementary filter, which <u>increase 20% efficiency</u> compared with rotation matrices implementation.
 Because of the computational resource limit, I deployed complementary filter on the onboard IMU. <br>
       2. Path planning: A* is used, as well as engineering tricks, like <strong>diagonal heuristic and cross tie breaker</strong>.
 I am achieving <u>20x planning speed improvement</u> in 3D grid map.
 Further improvement includes integrating dynamic model with state-space planning, such as State Lattice Search, Kinodynamic RRT*, Hybrid A* , etc..  <br>
       3. Trajectory optimization: a kinodynamic constrained planning algorithm is essentially solving with boundary constrain in the Cartesian space.
 I implemented <strong>minimum snap</strong> trajectory optimization algorithms based on path that A* gives.  <br>
-      4. Control: In order to adapt more easily to physical constraints and to adapt to rapidly changing environments and tasks, compared with Model-Based Controllers, I considered <strong>geometrically nonlinear controllers</strong>. <br>
     </td>
   </tr>